teragonaudio/Website/_posts/2011-02-06-Using-iTunes-as-Ableton-Lives-file-browser.md

 Name/Album Name, which may clash with any existing organizational scheme in place.
-If you are planning on using this feature along with Live, add the files first before warping them, or else iTunes will copy only the music file and move the associated asd file behind in a directory named "Not Moved".
+If you are planning on using this feature along with Live, add the files first before warping them, or else iTunes will copy only the music file and move the associated ASD file behind in a directory named "Not Moved".

 Software such as [Cadence][1] and [Tangerine!][2] are available to read your iTunes library and analyze the BPM of your tracks.
 Other software such as